k-essence and tachyons in brane-worlds: k-essence in brane-world model

-As consequence of Eqs. (\ref{ro}) and (\ref{cphi1}) the dynamic equation for the $k$-essence field can be recast as \be \n{kg} [F_x+2xF_{xx}]\ddot\phi+3HF_{x}\dot\phi+\frac{V'}{2V}[F-2xF_{x}]=0, \ee with $'\equiv d/d\phi$.
-Also, by writing the equation of state for the k-essence as $p_{\phi}=(\gamma_{\phi}-1)\rho_{\phi}$, the barotropic index reads $\gamma_{\phi}=-2xF_{x}/(F-2xF_{x})$.
-The simplest solution of Eqs. (\ref{fm}) and (\ref{cphi1}) is obtained for $x=x_0$, with $x_0$ a constant and $F_x(x_0)=0$.
-For these kinetic functions the barotropic index vanishes and $\dot\ro_\phi=0$ by Eq. (\ref{cphi1}).
-It means that the potential is a constant, so the Eq. (\ref{fm}) constraints the expansion rate to be constant also and the brane exhibits a de Sitter phase for those $F$.
+As consequence of Eqs. (\ref{ro}) and (\ref{cphi1}) the dynamic equation for the $k$-essence field can be recast as \be \n{kg} [F_{,X}+2XF_{,XX}]\ddot\phi+3HF_{,X}\dot\phi+\frac{V'}{2V}[F-2XF_{,X}]=0, \ee with $'\equiv d/d\phi$.
+Also, by writing the equation of state for the k-essence as $p_{\phi}=(\gamma_{\phi}-1)\rho_{\phi}$, the barotropic index reads $\gamma_{\phi}=-2XF_{,X}/(F-2XF_{,X})$.
+The simplest solution of Eqs. (\ref{fm}) and (\ref{cphi1}) is obtained for $X=X_0$, with $X_0$ a constant and $F_{,X}(X_0)=0$.
+For these kinetic functions the barotropic index vanishes so using Eq. (\ref{cphi1}) one gets a constant energy density [$\dot\ro_\phi=0$].
+It means that the potential is a constant in time also, then the Eq. (\ref{fm}) constraints the expansion rate to be constant also and the brane exhibits a de Sitter phase for those $F$.